microsoft/language-server-protocol/_specifications/specification-3-16.md

 ```
 ###### <a href="#serverInitiatedProgress" name="serverInitiatedProgress" class="anchor">Server Initiated Progress </a>

 Servers can also initiate progress reporting using the `window/workDoneProgress/create` request.
 This is useful if the server needs to report progress outside of a request (for example the server needs to re-index a database).
 The returned token can then be used to report progress using the same notifications used as for client initiated progress.
+A token obtained using the create request should only be used once (e.g. only one begin, many report and one end notification should be sent to it).

 To keep the protocol backwards compatible servers are only allowed to use `window/workDoneProgress/create` request if the client signals corresponding support using the client capability `window.workDoneProgress` which is defined as follows: